Auska/macconv/README.md

 Flags:
   -h, --help               help for macconv
-  -l, --log-level string   Set log level (debug, info, warn, error) (default "info") -t, --toggle             Help message for toggle
+  -l, --log-level string   Set log level (debug, info, warn, error) (default "warn") -t, --toggle             Help message for toggle

 Use "macconv [command] --help" for more information about a command.